Montana-Media-Arts/creative-coding-1/modules/week-2/_posts/2017-01-06-git-gui-sourcetree.md

 # Git GUI Applications - Sourcetree

 You are welcome to also try Sourcetree.
 These are setup instructions, should you choose to do so.
+If you have already setup with the GitHub Desktop App, then feel free to skip this page.

 (NOTE: Please replace 341 with 120 in any image examples below.)